Bi-fidelity sparse-grid interpolation driven by a local-error estimator: Results

-This configuration results in higher-frequency oscillations along $x_2$ and $x_4$, and lower-frequency variation along $x_3$, introducing directional smoothness disparities.
-For general dimensionality $d \neq 4$, the function defaults to a scalable frequency assignment $\theta_i = (i+1)\pi$, ensuring extensibility.
+where the domain is $\mathbf{x} \in [0, 1]^d$.
+The frequency coefficients $\theta_i$ are chosen to induce anisotropic oscillatory behavior: $\boldsymbol{\theta} = \left[1.5\pi,\; 3.0\pi,\; 0.5\pi,\; 4.5\pi\right]$.
+This configuration results in higher-frequency oscillations along $x_2$ and $x_4$, and lower-frequency variation along $x_3$, introducing directional gradients of different intensity.
 The function is continuously differentiable and free of discontinuities, making it suitable for testing surrogate modeling techniques and adaptive sampling strategies in smooth regimes.
 Its varying frequency content challenges algorithms to resolve fine-scale features selectively across dimensions.
-Figure~\ref{fig:obscillatory-discrepancy} illustrates the behavior of the discrepancy function computed between levels $w$ and $w-1$ across candidate points at level $w+1$.
-Each point corresponds to a distinct error magnitude.
-Applying the threshold-based selection criterion with a cutoff value of 5\% results in the selection of 26 points and the exclusion of the remaining candidates.

-Figure \ref{fig:obscillatory-error} reports the percentage error realtive to the true function of the surrogate-informed model and the one of the baseline model showing once again as the surrogate-informed model has errors much lower than the baseline one, very close to those of the more expensive $w+1$ level reference model.